Plastic Surgery Day Case

 On the day of your operation

-You will be admitted to the Day Surgery Unit by a registered practitioner, they will explain what to expect and answer any questions you may have.
+You will be admitted to the day surgery unit (DSU) by a registered practitioner who will explain what to expect and answer any questions you may have.
 The consultant surgeon will see you prior to your surgery and discuss your procedure with you, once you are happy to proceed the consultant will ask you to sign your consent form and then we will proceed with surgery.

 After your operation